 It's a whydunnit with three possible endings and gives players desktop access to case files they can explore in multiple non-linear ways to solve two murders.

-Underland is a crime drama video game script and prototype created as part of a doctorate in Creative Practice.
-It is a combination of story exploration game and digital epistolary fiction.
+Underland was created as part of a doctorate in Creative Practice and is a combination of story exploration game and digital epistolary fiction.

 I was awarded a doctoral bursary by the University of Exeter for 2010-16.
 The University of Exeter is a Russell Group university and I was based in the English department, which is rated first in the UK for 'world-leading research'.
 I have Learning and Teaching in Higher Education (LTHE) training and taught on the undergraduate modules in English and Creative Writing.
 I also worked as a Research Assistant alongside academic staff in the English department.